shashankpandey2012/authCheck/README.md

    returns RIGHT if credentials match returns WRONG if credentials doesn't match returns BLOCKED if user has entered wrong credentials 3 times within 2 minutes

+6. Run "npm run add"  before running test to add a User if not alredy added

+7. Run 'npm run test' to run test.